PSORIATIC ARTHRITIS OVERVIEW

 NSAIDs must usually be taken for several weeks before their full degree of effectiveness as an antiinflammatory is known.
 If the initial dose of an NSAID does not improve symptoms, a clinician may recommend increasing the dose gradually or switching to another NSAID.

-- Selective NSAIDs (also called COX-2 inhibitors) are as effective as nonselective NSAIDs and are less likely to cause gastrointestinal injury and side effects.
-Celecoxib (Celebrex®) is the only COX-2 inhibitor currently available in the United States.
+●Selective NSAIDs (also called cyclooxygenase [COX]-2 inhibitors) are as effective as nonselective NSAIDs and are less likely to cause gastrointestinal injury and side effects.
+Celecoxib (brand name: Celebrex) is the only COX-2 inhibitor available in the United States.

 Detailed information about NSAIDs is available in a separate article.
 (See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)